hoorayimhelping/versus/README.md

 *Required Features:*

-* Ability to add new tasks to a project
+* Ability to add new tasks to a project :heavy_check_mark:

-* Ability to move Tasks from Todo -> In Progress
+* Ability to move Tasks from Todo -> In Progress :heavy_check_mark:

-* Ability to move Tasks from In Progress -> Complete
+* Ability to move Tasks from In Progress -> Complete  :heavy_check_mark:

-* Ability to move Tasks from Complete -> Archive
+* Ability to move Tasks from Complete -> Archive :heavy_check_mark:

-* When a Task is archived it is no longer in view
+* When a Task is archived it is no longer in view :heavy_check_mark:

 *Acceptance Criteria:*